rcbops/docker-openstack-cli/README.md

 1. Go to the [tags page](https://quay.io/repository/rackspace/openstack-cli?tab=tags).
 1. Click the gear icon for the `master` tag.
 1. Choose Add New Tag.
-1. Enter `latest` and click Create Tag.
+1. Enter `latest` and click Move Tag.

 ## Inspired by